dtcooper/python-dispmanx/docs/more-info.md

    via Python is possible; and
 2. Being available to peep into its source code.

-Some reasons I've chosen to re-write from scratch are:
+While it's perhaps the best alternative to this project, some reasons I've chosen to re-write from scratch are:

  * To provide a [ctypes][] pure Python interface;
  * To provide a more complete interface to DispmanX;